rackerlabs/technical-blog/content/blog/2020/2020-11-09-using-an-exchange-management-server-with-office-365/index.md

 ---

-Microsoft Office 365&reg; offers a wide assortment of great features to improve productivity, collaboration, improved security, device management, and so much more.
+Microsoft Office 365&reg; offers a wide assortment of great features to improve productivity, collaboration, security, device management, and so much more.
 For IT people, this adds another layer of management, including how to manage those users.

 <!--more-->